airduv/Sqlite2Oracle/README.md

 # Sqlite2Oracle
-SQLite to Oracle Tools using JDBC
+SQLite to Oracle Migration Tools (using JDBC)